This is what I look like:

-My philosophical papers in English in 2019 are:
+My last two philosophical papers in English are:

 I am professor emeritus in theoretical philosophy at Umeå University, Sweden; and has so been since March 2008.
 However, I am living in Lund and only formally retired; I am still doing philosophy.
 I was born in 1943 in a small village (Vegby) situated a hundred kilometers east of the city of Gothenburg.
 Here I began my university and philosophy studies in fall 1964.
 I took my B.A. (filosofie kandidat) 1966, my M.A. (filosofie licentiat) 1969, and my Ph.D.
 1973; I was here in 1974 given the title “Docent” in theoretical philosophy.

 In my M.A. dissertation I discuss problems within the philosophy of perception, but my Ph.D. dissertation discusses Karl Popper’s methodology.
 An English translation, A Critique of Karl Popper’s Methodology, was published 1975.
 After I had got my Ph.D., I spent four years teaching and writing philosophy at Lund University.
 In 1978 I moved to Umeå University, where I had been appointed associate professor in the philosophy of science; in 1999 I was appointed professor in theoretical philosophy.
 From the summer 2002 until the end of February 2008, I worked at The Institute for Formal Ontology and Medical Information Science (IFOMIS) in Germany.
 When I became 70, I received a Festschrift, Johanssonian Investigations, edited by Jan Almäng, Rögnvaldur Ingthorsson, and Christer Svennerlind.